pirminschmid/CppToolbox/LuaWrapper/README.md

 Usage
 -----

-The wrapper class is embedded in the SampleProject, folder utils: [link][link].
+The wrapper class is embedded in the SampleProject, folder toolbox: [link][link].

 1) Installation of Lua source code: ```./install_lua.sh``` (*)